alixhanbasha/alixhanbasha/README.md

-# 👋 Hi, I’m Alixhan Basha
+# 👋 Hi, I’m AliXhan Basha
 I've graduated from University of Prizren as a Bachelor in Software Engineering and am interested in many different programming topics.

 I worked as a full-stack dev, QA, QAA and more recently as a QA lead.